strostro/strostro/README.md

-# Hi there, I'm Robin! 👋
+# Hi there, 👋

-I'm a Master of Analytics student at Massey University, specializing in data and business analysis.
-I'm passionate about using technology to improve education and make good education accessible to more people.
+I'm a Master of Analytics student at Massey University, a passionate Full Stack Analyst,specializing in data/business/system analysis.

 ## Skills